 - Cons: Powder can build up considerably after several cleaning cycles and can lead to severe dust build-up.

-- Bonnet Cleaning (cleaning w/ absorbent pad) – Provides a surface-style cleaning where the carpet is first vacuumed, soaked with a chemical solution, and simultaneously scrubbed and absorbed with a rotating pad on an industrial rotary machine.
+Bonnet cleaning provides a surface-style cleaning where the carpet is first vacuumed, soaked with a chemical solution, and simultaneously scrubbed and absorbed with a rotating pad on an industrial rotary machine.

 - Pros: Works exceptionally well for minimally-soiled carpets.
-Is fast and easy to use and requires little financial investment.
+Fast and easy to use and requires little financial investment.